flucoma/flucoma-docs/doc/NoveltyFeature.rst

 :control kernelSize:

-   The granularity of the window in which the algorithm looks for change, in samples.
+   The granularity of the window in which the algorithm looks for change in samples.
 A small number will be sensitive to short term changes, and a large number should look for long term changes.

 :control filterSize:

    The size of a smoothing filter that is applied on the novelty curve.
-A larger filter filter size allows for cleaner cuts on very sharp changes.
+A larger filter size allows for cleaner cuts on very sharp changes.

 :control windowSize: